Kookaburra

 They are found in habitats ranging from humid forest to arid savannah, as well as in suburban areas with tall trees or near running water.
 Though they belong to the larger group known as "kingfishers", kookaburras are not closely associated with water.

 Taxonomy

 The genus Dacelo was introduced by English zoologist William Elford Leach in 1815.
 The type species is the laughing kookaburra.
 The name Dacelo is an anagram of alcedo, the Latin word for a kingfisher.
-A molecular study published in 2017 found that the genus Dacelo, as currently defined, is paraphyletic.
+A molecular study published in 2017 found that the genus Dacelo, as then defined, was paraphyletic.
 The shovel-billed kookaburra was previously classified in the monotypic genus Clytoceyx, but was reclassified into Dacelo based on phylogenetic evidence.

 Classification and species

 Five species of kookaburra can be found in Australia, New Guinea, and the Aru Islands: